 Where is Les Ferdinand now?

-In 2008 Ferdinand returned to former club Tottenham Hotspur along with Tim Sherwood in a coaching capacity, mainly focusing on techniques for the team’s strikers.
+In 2008 he returned to former club Tottenham Hotspur along with Tim Sherwood in a coaching capacity working with the side’s strikers.

-In 2013 after the sacking of Andre Villas-Boas, Tim Sherwood was appointed manager of the first team with Ferdinand moving up as his first team coach.
+In 2013 after the sacking of Andre Villas-Boas, Sherwood was appointed manager of the first team with Ferdinand moving up as his first team coach but the pair left at the end of the 2013-14 season

-When Harry Redknapp left his managerial post in February 2015, the club restructured their coaching set up and Les Ferdinand’s role was redefined as director of football with reponsibility for the whole football department.
+When Redknapp left his managerial post in February 2015, the club restructured their coaching set up and Ferdinand’s role was redefined as director of football with responsibility for the whole football department.

 CB – Sol Campbell – at one point in his career he was arguably the best centre back around.
 Although my goal record against him was very good it was always tough as he’s so quick and strong.